MicrosoftDocs/cpp-docs/docs/ide/writing-and-refactoring-code-cpp.md

 ![C&#43;&#43; member list drop down](../ide/media/cpp-statement-completion.png)

 Some symbols are omitted automatically to help narrow down the results.
-For example, when accessing a class object’s members from outside the class, you will not be able to see private members by default, or protected members (if you are not in the context of a child class).
+For example, when accessing a class object's members from outside the class, you will not be able to see private members by default, or protected members (if you are not in the context of a child class).
 You can adjust the filtering by using the buttons at the bottom.

-After you choose the symbol from the drop-down list, you can autocomplete it with **Tab**, **Enter**, or one of the other commit characters (by default: {}[]().,:;+-*/%&|^!=?@#\).
+After you choose the symbol from the drop-down list, you can autocomplete it with **Tab**, **Enter**, or one of the other commit characters (by default: {}\[]().,:;+-*/%&|^!=?@#\).
 To add or remove characters from this list, search for "IntelliSense" in **Quick Launch** (Ctrl + Q) and choose the **Text Editor > C/C++ > Advanced** option.
 The **Member List Commit Characters** option enables you to customize the list with the changes you want.

 The **Member List Filter Mode** option controls what kinds of IntelliSense autocomplete suggestions you see.
 By default, it is set to **Fuzzy**.
 In a fuzzy search, if you have a symbol called *MyAwesomeClass*, you can type "MAC" and find the class in your autocomplete suggestions.
 The fuzzy algorithm sets a minimum threshold that symbols must meet to show up in the list. **Smart** filtering displays all symbols containing substrings that match what you typed. **Prefix** filtering searches for strings that begin with what you typed.